“Then what?” asked Jay.

 Dan slumped over the bar.
 Jay capped his pen and closed his notepad.
 “Dan, that’s fascinating.
 When Faith and I smoked centipede we had a similar experience.”

 “As you should have.
 The mechanisms of cognition are fundamentally similar from person to person.”
 The sentence was almost incomprehensible through Dan’s drunken slur.
-“We have different personalities, but underneath, everyone is alone in a desert with a mountain.
+“We have different personalities, but underneath, everyone is alone in a desert.
 I haven’t smoked centipede since.”

 Jay pat him on the back.
 “You don’t have to.
 I won’t even ask you to come to Sheridan, if you don’t want to.”